 🌹 Don’t Ask Your Doctor

 First things first.
 Don’t expect your doctor to be able to tell you about what help and services are available.
-Doctors are not Social Workers and do not know what is available or how to help you qualify.
+Most doctors do not know what is available or how to help you qualify.
 Your doctor may be very nice, but she may give you wrong information or may tell you that what you are looking for is not possible.
 The best thing to do is find out everything for yourself, then bring your the doctor forms to sign, and explain to your doctor how the program works.

 The Veteran’s Administration offers self-directed home care.
 If you are homebound, you can get extra money for being homebound.
-I don’t know a lot about these programs.
-If you are in this program, or if you try applying, please write me.
-I would love to know more.
+We don’t know a lot about these programs.
+If you are in this program, or if you try applying, please comment below.
+We would love to know more.

 Waiver Programs (Try Again!)